 But hey, all is not lost.
 We can still hang on to one of the best lunar-effect beliefs: There's no hard evidence that the moon doesn't affect werewolves.

-For more information on the lunar effect and related topics, look over the links on the next page.
+For more information on the lunar effect and related topics, look over the links below.